niklausgerber/rapid-bootstrap-v4/README.md

 # Rapid Bootstrap V4
 «Rapid Bootstrap V4» is a toolkit for kickstarting web-projects, apps, and more.
 It includes the essential set of CSS elements optimized for perfect typography, a super simple fluid grid system and everything else necessary to develop mobile friendly content.
 It is optimized for speed and efficiency and will support all major desktop and mobile browsers.
-One of the cleanest and simples bootstraps you will ever get you hands on.
+One of the cleanest and simplest bootstraps you will ever get you hands on.

 ## Credits
 Please support humans.txt (http://humanstxt.org/).
 It's an initiative for knowing the people behind a website.
 It's a TXT file that contains information about the different people who have contributed to building the website.